JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_audio.md

 ### Audio Classification

-Suppose you have a sample JSON which contains some audio that you wish to classify (This input is set as default when you click on the template in NLP Lab):
+Suppose you have a sample JSON which contains some audio that you wish to classify (This input is set as default when you click on the template in Generative AI Lab):

 ```bash
 {